7 Common Mistakes Cabinet Makers Make When Buying Cabinet Doors

 Still, why is that important?

+Not understanding your supplier’s process or assuming you only need to submit your order can cause delays or miscommunications.
 For example, most cabinet door suppliers send you a confirmation file.
 They require you to review that confirmation file and sign off on it before your order is put into production.

 In addition, some cabinet door suppliers expect you to arrange shipping for your cabinet door order, or even pick up the cabinet doors in person.